Home / Prince Discography / Prince Albums / Purple Rain

 Cover story

 Purple Rain is doubtlessly the most iconic of Prince’s album covers.
 The main image is a shot by Ron Slenzak for the movie poster, under the art direction of Ed Thrasher.
-It captures Apollonia Kotero stood at the top of a short external fire escape stairway with Prince pulled up on the pavement below and sat astride his customised 1981 Hondamatic CM400A motorbike with his trademark love sex symbol emblazoned on its petrol tank.
+It captures costar Apollonia Kotero stood at the top of a short external fire escape stairway with Prince pulled up on the pavement below and sat astride his customised 1981 Hondamatic CM400A motorbike with his trademark love sex symbol emblazoned on its petrol tank.
 The staircase is actually part of the New York backlot of Warner Bros Studios in Burbank California, shot when the movie’s production transferred to Hollywood in January 1984.
 That staircase also features in the Spider Man movie of 2002, in the scene which Toby Maguire and Kirsten Dunst kiss – in the rain.

 Because the same image had been taken for the movie poster, which was portrait, flowers were added by Laura LiPuma, graphic designer in Warner’s art department, to square the image for the LP.
 Having a penchant for fonts, Prince had the rear cover give each track an identity through their own typeface which he chose from a book.
-The LP’s inner dust sleeve features a still of Lake Minnetonka from the movie – overlaid by the lyric sheet in purple text it was near impossible to read.
+The single disc inner dust sleeve displays a still of Lake Minnetonka from the movie – overlaid by the lyric sheet in purple text it was near impossible to read.
 Its flip side displayed a stylised face drawn by Doug Henders who would illustrate his next album cover.
 LiPuma would ultimately lead the art direction for five of Prince’s album covers, the others being Around The World In A Day, Parade, Sign O’ The Times and Lovesexy.

 Performers